The Return of the Cruise Missile: A Review of the BMW K1300S Motorsport Limited Edition - the K1300s Swan-song.

 Akin to strapping into an f16 fighter jet, which you don’t do just for shits-and-giggles.
 Exciting, yes, but also frightening if you know what comes next.

-Once you get twisting that throttle, you’ll be passing bikes, cars, and other objects at warp speed which could easily be you in a tree you didn’t anticipate would arrive so quickly.
+Once you twist that throttle, you’ll find yourself passing bikes, cars, and other obstacles at warp speed—speed that could quickly land you in a tree you didn’t see coming.

 Not that the k1300s is a hard bike to ride, but not flat-out easy either.
 Definitely recommended for experienced riders who know how to manage the weight and speed.

-It’s easy to see that the k1300s, which is designed and built in Germany, would feel at home in the motherland storming the ‘Bahns and smooth mountain roads.
-Our shithouse roads here in and around Sydney don’t do it much justice for speed or quality.
+It’s easy to see how a bike like the K1300S—designed and built in Germany—would feel right at home on the autobahns and smooth mountain roads.
+Unfortunately, our less-than-ideal roads here in and around Sydney don’t quite do it justice when it comes to speed and quality.

 Handling

-The handling of the big Bavarian is precise and stable.
-Being a large machine, it takes some planning and effort to get the best out of it in the bends, but in the right hands, a speedy bike while also being something you can ride all day.
-Sporting the BMW duolever suspension upfront, the way it goes about its business is quite different from a standard telescoping setup.
+The handling of the big Bavarian is both precise and stable.
+As a large machine, it does require some planning and effort to get the best out of it in the bends, but in the right hands, it’s a quick and agile ride—one you can comfortably handle all day long.
+Equipped with BMW's Duolever suspension up front, its approach to the road is markedly different from a traditional fork setup, offering a more refined and stable experience.

-The suspension on the k1300s is very stable, comfortable and isolates you from a lot of the road harshness.
-A bonus the bike doesn’t dive on harsh braking which gives added control on hard stopping.
-Some riders have described the sensation as a bit numb, complaining that they don’t feel enough feedback.
-I can see why they would say this, but like with anything, I think it just takes some getting accustomed to.
+The suspension on the K1300S is incredibly stable and comfortable, effectively isolating you from much of the road harshness.
+A nice bonus is that the bike doesn’t dive during heavy braking, which provides extra control when coming to a hard stop.
+Some riders have described the sensation as a bit numb, claiming they don’t get enough feedback from the road.
+I can understand where they’re coming from, but like with any system, I believe it just takes some time to get used to.

 The forged alloy wheels that come standard on this Motorsport edition do make a remarkable difference in its agility.
 Throwing the bike through a series of bends is far more comfortable than it should be on a quarter-tonne machine.
 On top of that, they look schmick!